bdjang/data-email-templates/README.md

 ## Background

+Displaying data in email templates is relatively straight forward by using `<table>` elements.
+To take it a step further, you can add some hover states and interactivity.

 ![Demo of table interactivity](https://user-images.githubusercontent.com/6575035/68261959-c520ec00-000f-11ea-83a2-8d9bec653f4e.gif)

-One method to display data tables in email templates with hover interactivity involves using HTML tables and the CSS adjacent sibling selectors (+).
+One method to display interactive data tables in email templates involves the CSS adjacent sibling selectors (+).
 This method targets Gmail webmail and Yahoo!
 Mail clients.

 ```css
 <style type="text/css">